-I observed lately that there aren’t many things that I’ve tried ten or more times.
+I observed lately that there aren’t many things that I’ve done ten or more times.
 Ten is low enough to be reasonable, but is high enough that it takes some intention to get to.

 I also consider myself a decent eater of pies.
 Even there, I estimate a lifetime total of having tried ten individual pies (including pumpkin, excluding cheesecake).1